audioscavenger/dms-gui/README.docker.md

 ## How It Works

 The Docker setup uses a multi-stage build process:
-1. First stage builds the React frontend
+1. First stage builds the React frontend FROM `node:slim`
-2. Second stage prepares the Node.js backend
+2. Second stage prepares the Node.js backend FROM `node:slim`
-3. Final stage combines both into a single image with Nginx and Docker client
+3. Final stage combines both into a single image with Nginx and Docker client FROM `node:24-alpine`

 When the container starts:
+1. `/app/start.sh` is called
-1. The backend Node.js server runs on port 3001 inside the container
+2. The backend Node.js server runs on port 3001 inside the container
-2. The backend communicates with your docker-mailserver container via Docker API
+3. nginx starts as a deamon and proxifies port 3001 to 80

 Optional, to be unlocked in Dockerfile:
 1. Nginx serves the frontend static files